 Without people, restaurants are simply four walls.
-It’s the people that make Local Three special: guests, those we work with, and our vendors.
+It’s the people that make Local Three one of the best Atlanta restaurants: guests, those we work with, and our vendors.
 There are many places where you can trade money for food.
 That’s not what we do.
 We’re in the business of providing people with a unique experience when they dine at Local Three.
 It’s our people that make Local Three what it is.

 The Local Three